ucsb-cs111/w20/_info/syllabus.md

-Homework is due every Monday at the beginning of class, or in the CS111 homework box in the Computer Science mailroom, 2108 HFH, by 9:00 am Monday.
+Homework is due every Monday at the beginning of class, or in the CS111 homework box in the Computer Science mailroom, 2108 HFH, by 9:00 am Monday. <span style="color:red">No late homework will be accepted under any circumstances</span>, but I will drop your two lowest homework grades.

-No late homework will be accepted under any circumstances, but I will drop your two lowest homework grades.
 If you have questions about grading of homework, talk to the grader or the t.a. first.
-If you are unable to reach an agreement, make an appointment to talk to me.
-The statute of limitations for regrades is one week -- that is, any requests for regrades must be made no later than one week after the homework (or exam) was returned in class.
+If you are unable to reach an agreement, make an appointment to talk to me. <span style="color:red">The statute of limitations for regrades is one week<span>&mdash;that is, any requests for regrades must be made no later than one week after the homework (or exam) was returned in class.

-Homework assignments:
+# Homework assignments:

 * Due Wed, Sep 29: Do the review quiz.
 Turn this in, Wednesday in class.
 We will correct the quiz, but you will get full credit just for turning it in.
 Here are the answers to the quiz.